 Research shows nitric oxide can positively impact exercise by improving performance during high-intensity interval training and long-duration aerobic activity.
 Better blood flow from nitric oxide may increase your endurance, help you build strength over time, contribute to muscle growth, and improve recovery by speeding up lactic acid excretion.
 (17)(18)(19)(20)

 Adding beetroot and/or watermelon juice to your pre-workout can encourage nitric oxide production in your body.
-If you want to purchase nitric oxide-boosting supplements to add to your homemade pre-workout you can also get l-arginine, l-citrulline, or citrulline malate on their own.
+If you want to purchase nitric oxide supplements to add to your homemade pre-workout you can also get l-arginine, l-citrulline, or citrulline malate on their own.

 Creatine